L’Auberge resort is the premier luxury resort in Sedona, Arizona, providing a relaxing, dog-friendly vacation.

 Sedona, Arizona is a little town that has made a big splash.
 The unique red rocks and perfect weather ensure that Sedona would not be a secret for very long, and sure enough by the 1980’s Sedona hit the big time for tourist destinations.

-A welcome retreat this year for me is the Park Hyatt Aviara Resort in Carlsbad, California.
+A welcome retreat this year (and any year, really) for me is the Park Hyatt Aviara Resort in Carlsbad, California.
 Right on the edge of the drive versus fly decision from Phoenix, San Diego, California is a quick trip.
 When it is just too darn hot, California is close by.
 The November trip is our third visit to Carlsbad this year, each was a long-weekend out of town.

 Talking Stick Resort has come a long way since opening .
 It was a rough start, but after completing multiple expansion projects, Talking Stick Resort has finally figured out how to run events and offer a great experience for entertainment in Scottsdale, Arizona.